 Marcel sips tea containing the crumbs of a madeleine cookie and reflects back on his days in Combray.
 In that moment, he simultaneously experiences the warmth of tea in his mouth, the taste of the madeleine, and recollections of Combray.
 These three experiences (or experience-parts or experience aspects) all belong to the same field of consciousness.
 They are phenomenally unified.
 There's something it's like to have them together.
-Perhaps, as Bayne and Chalmers (2003) suggest, they are subsumed within a more complex experience of tea-with-madeleine-with-recollection.
-Perhaps, as Dainton (2000) suggests, they're united by a basic, notfurther-analyzable relation of co-consciousness.
-We take no stand on how to analyze phenomenal unity, but we assume that the core idea is clear: two experiences might belong either to the same, or to different, fields or streams of conscious experience.3
+Perhaps, as Bayne and Chalmers (2003) suggest, phenomenal unity is "top-down: Experiences are unified in virtue of constituting parts of a single more complex experience.
+Alternatively, as Dainton (2000)